Marcus Skribek

 Therefore, there is a clear need to further investigate the effects of ICIs at both the molecular level as well as in the clinical setting to improve our understanding in this area.

-• Created local guidelines for the use of hematopoietic stimulating factors in cancer care.
+* Created local guidelines for the use of hematopoietic stimulating factors in solid cancers.

 Awards: